-Each statement may be preceded by a label, when parsed and executed the statement is then also stored and can be executed again with
+Each statement may be preceded by a label, when parsed and executed the statement is then also stored and can be executed again with tw: TWISS, FILE, SAVE; ! first execution of TWISS ...

-'''

 EXEC, label;

-'''

 This mechanism can be invoked any number of times, and the executed statement may be calling another EXEC, etc.